540co/dod-jbook-pdf-xml/README.md

 ###### NOTE
-Contained in each folder is also a `-j` zip file that contains a JSON representation of the data just prior to the CSV conversion.
-This was mainly used for troubleshooting, but also may be helpful when importing the data in cases where a flattened JSON representation may be easies to parse / ingest than the CSV.
+Contained in each folder is also a `*-j` zip file that contains a JSON representation of the data just prior to the CSV conversion.
+This was mainly used for troubleshooting, but also may be helpful when importing the data in cases where a flattened JSON representation may be easier to parse / ingest / review than the CSV.

+---

 ## How were the file processed?